rohitdeepu17/flutter_airbus_wm/README.md

 4. Dashboard Screen with different content based on the user

 Installation instructions:-
-app_release.apk present in the root folder can be installed by just copying to Android device or using adb install.
+- app_release.apk present in the root folder can be installed by just copying to Android device or using adb install.

+Note : Screen recording has also been added to see the User Experience.

 ## Getting Started